 And here’s how the bar looked in future episodes:

 The TV is inside a cabinet next to the bar that’s rarely opened:

-It’s on the second floor, over the front porch, behind the iconic bay window:
+An addition was built on the second floor, over the front porch, behind the iconic bay window.

 When the house was built, the front looked like this, with three separate windows: